opea-project/GenAIStudio/README.md

 ### Prerequisites
 GenAIStudio requires an on-premise Kubernetes cluster.
 If your server does not have Kubernetes set up, please install by following the [Kubernetes official setup guide](https://kubernetes.io/docs/setup/).
 Alternatively, you can try out our [setup onpremise kubernetes script](./setup-scripts/setup-onpremise-kubernetes/readme.md).

+_Note: GenAIStudio have only been validated in a single node bare-metal kubernetes setup using [setup onpremise kubernetes script](./setup-scripts/setup-onpremise-kubernetes/readme.md)._

 ### Installation
 The installation is done using genai-studio playbook script.
 The script will
 - Deploy a persistent volume for prometheus and a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace.